Hudson Yards (development): Further tenants

 Despite the closures, Barclays reportedly considered Hudson Yards as a location for a new American headquarters in late 2020.
 Additionally, BlackRock indicated in early 2021 that it still intended to move its headquarters to 50 Hudson Yards in 2022 or 2023.
 It joined Ernst and Young in companies relocating to Hudson Yards by 2024.
 Due to the financial problems caused by the pandemic, Related has sought a low-interest loan from the Department of Transportation to cap the western yard, the first step in beginning the project's second phase.
 A 2023 study from The Real Deal magazine found that rental rates for Class A office space, the highest class of offices, were twice the rates for Class B office space.
 As a result, its developers were paying the city government $200 million more annually than the city had anticipated.

 By early 2024, more than 90 percent of the office space at Hudson Yards was occupied, including all of the space in several buildings.
 Additionally, average monthly visits increased 19 percent year-on-year and over 80 percent of employees at Hudson Yards worked in-person between Monday and Thursday, triple the comparable rate citywide.
 In 2025, Deloitte leased much of the space at 70 Hudson Yards, allowing work on that building to begin; at the time, 70 Hudson Yards was to be completed in 2027–2028.
 The building was to have 47 stories and would be located on Hudson Boulevard East between 35th and 36th Streets.
+In 2026, the original office buildings reached full occupancy for the first time.

 Hudson Yards hosted the 2024 Stonewall Day benefit concert, with proceeds supporting the Stonewall National Monument.
 Cynthia Erivo headlined the show and other featured performers included Conchita Wurst, Lina Bradford, and Loren Allred.
 In September 2024, Hudson Yards, through a partnership with WME and IMG, hosted New York Fashion Week runway shows.